IITDBGroup/UADB_Reproducibility/README.md

 A docker hub is prepared with all requirements installed,

 To install docker, please refer to the docker website:

-A account is required to download/use docker. https://www.docker.com/get-started
+(A account is required to download/use docker)

+https://www.docker.com/get-started

 After docker is installed, you can pull the docker image with: